Power System Fundamentals for Non-Electrical Professionals

 - Participate in discussions regarding trends and developments in electric power system

 The course explains the fundamental principles of electric power system.
-It describes step by step what constitutes an electric power system, how it works, what are the associated components of a power system and their functionalities, why blackouts occur, what are the mitigation measures and which are the institutions that carry out those measures.
+It describes step by step what constitutes an electric power system, how it works, what are the associated components of a power system and their functions, why blackouts occur, what are the mitigation measures.

 The course also describes the latest developments in power system like smart grid, its components and their applications in transmission and distribution.

 - Power System Reliability

 - Distributed Generation and Smart Grid

 Who Should Attend

 Engineers from disciplines other than electrical engineering • Technicians involved in power conversion work required for oil and gas industries, manufacturing facilities and process industries • Electricity export/import market specialists • Professionals who need to upgrade their current experience and knowledge of electrical power systems.

 Overall rating of this course by its previous attendees!